(Re)connect, (re)collect and (re)imagine childhoods for pluriversal politics

 The conference invites participants to engage with decolonial and new materialist theories and in particular the broad spectrum of theorists and activists motivated by what Escobar (2020) calls ‘pluriversal politics’ to promote meshworks of collectives and communities that “fight for lives of joy, meaning and dignity” and can weave together many possibilities for convivial societies (Escobar 2020, xxvi).
 Pluriversal politics links Ubuntu with Buen Vivir, the social philosophy inspiring movements in South America.
 It offers a vision of a just world and also includes the more-than-human in the same sociability to enable all to enjoy a good life.

-The aim is to get to know other participants as part of building an inclusive community beyond the conference.
-The slack platform (slack.com) will be used to start communicating before and during the conference.
+The aim is to get to know other participants as part of building inclusive linked communities and conversations beyond the conference.

 Burman, E. (2008).
 Developments: Child, Image, Nation.
 London Routledge.